dhbalaji/docusauras-dhbalaji-blog/blog/2024/5-things-not-to-do-in-2025.md

 ## 3. No Two Visits Per Week To Office

 Working from the office puts you into a routine which is a supporting stick for those who lack self discipline of waking up early, switching subjects under work naturally.
-Thats why I am against working from home twice a week.
+Thats why I am against working from office on select days of the week.

 ## 4. No More Reading Goals